 Go to the Tool panel and select the Crop Tool.
 Also, you can hit the keyboards shortcut key “C.”

 Select the Crop tool and you will find a Cropping border in the image.
 Remember, if you worked with the Crop tool in any other image, the settings are set to the earlier settings.
 So, before making any progress, we will need to preset the settings of the Crop tool

 Look at the below image.
-It is showing the earlier images were cropped at 8 X 10 measurement.
+It is showing the earlier images were cropped at 8 X 10 measurements.

-And below is the current image with earlier cropping measurement.
+And below is the current image with earlier cropping measurements.

 Step 02: Crop Tool Resetting

 To restore the Crop tool’s default settings, go to the Options Bar, put your cursor on the Tool Icon, and right-click (for windows), or Control-click (for Mac).

 Now you will have 2 options: “Reset Tool” & “Reset All Tools”.
 If you click on the Reset Tool, it will allow you to Reset the Crop Tool only.
 So, click on it.

 This way, the Width and Length boxes will get empty, and the Aspect Ratio option will become Ratio.